ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 ## General

-Most unit names start with "npc\_" but this isn't necessary.
+Most unit names start with `npc_` but this isn't necessary.
 A basic unit definition looks like this:

 ```
 "human_footman"